Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 All fields are required.

-The customer journey is the series of interactions a customer has with a brand, product, or business as they become aware of a pain point and make a purchase decision.
+The customer journey is the series of interactions a customer has with a brand or product as they become aware of a pain point and make a purchase decision.
 While the buyer’s journey refers to the general process of arriving at a purchase, the customer journey refers to a buyer's purchasing experience with a specific company or service.

 Customer Journey vs. Buyer Journey